fapfig/fapfig.github.io/_posts/2022-05-22-anaStruct.md

 categories: [Engineering, Python]
 ---

-In this post, I will show you how to analyse 2D Frames and Trusses using the python library anaStruct.
+In this post, I will show you how to analyse 2D frames and Trusses using the python library anaStruct.

 [anaStruct](https://github.com/ritchie46/anaStruct) is a python library for the analysis of 2D Frames and trusses.
 For more information please visit the [anaStruct’s documentation](https://anastruct.readthedocs.io/en/latest/).